Kapal Mochan: Kapal Mochan Tirth Mela

 The place finds mention in the Puranas and the Mahabharata, and was visited by Mahadeva, Rama and Pandavas.

 There is historical Mahadev Temple, Gau Bacha Temple and Gurdwara with ancient Pool.
 Every year, nearly five lakh pilgrims visit the place during the annual, "Kapal Mochan Mela" during November.

 As part of INR1200 crore Morni to Kalesar tourism development plan announced in January 2019, Government of Haryana is developing Kapal Mochan Tirth centered around the sacred pond, along with Kalesar Mahadev temple, Panchmukhi Hanuman temple of Basatiyawala, Sharda Mata Temple of Chotta Trilokpur and Lohgarh fort capital of Banda Singh Bahadur.

 History

-Mahadev Visit
+Shiva's visit

-Mahadev also visited this place after killing Brahma Ji.
+Shiva also visited this place after killing Brahma Ji.